 - Testicular Cancer: Which Treatment Should I Have for Stage I Nonseminoma Testicular Cancer After My Surgery?

-follow-up care, which may lead to early identification and management of
+follow-up care.
+This care may lead to early identification and management of

-recurrent cancer (cancer that comes back).
+cancer that comes back.
 Your regular follow-up program may

 - Physical exams.

 CT scans, and